janrvdolf/e2bhackathon/README.md

 # Toy Neural Architecture Search with E2B and Anthropic for MNIST Classification

-What?
+### What?

-Machine learning engineers create neural network architectures using tedious work.
-There is a approache like neural architecture search to iterate basic neural network building blocks in for loops to automate the process, which is limited that could be.
-We tried to combine LLM and E2B for the search.
+Machine learning engineers typically design neural network architectures through tedious manual effort.
+Approaches such as Neural Architecture Search automate this process by iteratively evaluating basic neural network building blocks, but these methods have limitations.
+We attempted to combine LLM and E2B to enhance this search process.

-How?
+### How?

-We use LLM to design a neural network in pytorch for the toy problem  - MNIST classification (classify an image with a number to a correct class).
-Validate the model using E2B to make sure the training can be done.
-Train the model and pick the best architecture.
+We use an LLM to design a neural network in PyTorch for a toy problem—MNIST classification (classifying an image containing a digit into the correct class).
+We validate the model using E2B to ensure that training can be successfully completed.
+Finally, we train the models and select the best-performing architecture.

-**We used E2B to validate the LLM provided valid Python code in Pytorch with the help of a custom sandbox.**
+**We used E2B along with a custom sandbox to validate that the LLM provided correct Python code in PyTorch.**

+### Next Next

+Add your custom dataset, make custom features search and use deep search with the latest code and papers available.
+You will get the best models #noFOMO.

 ## Install

-Make sure you have *Python 3.12* and latest *npm*.
+Make sure you have *Python 3.12* and the latest *npm*.

 ### Setup API keys